Jai Waetford: 2013: The X Factor Australia

 In 2013, Waetford auditioned for the fifth season of The X Factor Australia, singing "Different Worlds" by Jes Hudak and an original song titled "Don't Let Me Go".
 He progressed to the super bootcamp stage of the competition.
 On the first day of super bootcamp, Waetford performed "Titanium" by David Guetta and advanced to the second stage of super bootcamp, where he sang "Last Request" by Paulo Nutini.
 On the final day of super bootcamp, Waetford performed "We Are Never Ever Getting Back Together" by Taylor Swift to the judges and a live audience of one thousand.
 He made it through to the home visits round and was put into the Boys category, which was mentored by Ronan Keating.
 At the home visits, he sang Elvis Presley's version of "Always on My Mind" and made it through to the live shows.
-Waetford went on to reach the grand final, finishing third behind Taylor Henderson who came second and Dami Im who won the show.
+Waetford went on to reach the grand final, being the last contestant eliminated, behind Taylor Henderson (who was runner-up) and Dami Im (who won the show).